raghavendra17/Face-Mask-Detection/README.md

   * with_mask images:
   * without_mask images:
 * The goal is to create a Deep Learning model to detect in real-time whether a person is wearing a face mask or not

+## Model Building
+* Import Required Libraries
+* Load and Preprocess the dataset
+* Split the dataset
+* Encode the categorical data
+* Visualize Images
+* Build Basic CNN Model and build a model using MobileNetV2 transfer learning
+  * Compile the model
+  * Fit the model
+  * Check accuracy,val_accuracy,loss,val_loss
+  * Predict new images
+* Using OpenCV detect face mask of people in a video using model build